 Today, I would like to share with you a couple of the emails I’ve received.
 All the names are changed (of course), but the concerns the writers express show how much we have in common.

 Love, Light, and Laughter,

 Kellie, You put everything in perfect perspective…in a way I haven’t thought about this before.
 Thank you so much.
 Right now I’m praying for courage.

-I’m glad I could provide a different perspective – pay it forward when you have the chance!
+I’m glad I could provide a different perspective.

 Ion Jewellery Donates to The Emergency Fund

 I feel blessed that a talented artist decided to donate 10% of her profits to The Emergency Fund!
 Jyl, Ion Jewellery’s creator, handcrafts every piece of her unique collection.
 There are items that speak of the sea or display the colors of the peacock and many other beautiful themes.

 If you love quality, craftsmanship, and unique art to wear, I think you’ll find your special piece in Jyl’s Etsy Store.

 Hi Kellie, I wanna ask you a question and if you don’t know maybe you can help me find the answer.
 My ex said that he was “going to break me.”
 Any idea what this statement means?
 I’ve been trying to forget it, but I just can’t seem to.
 I figure if I get the definition maybe I can let it go.

 He is going to break your spirit and your mind, possibly your body in the process – if you let him.
 Have you heard of “breakdowns” when people “just lose it” and can’t function for a period of time?
 If he succeeds in “breaking you” then you will be under his control (again).
 He hates it that you are okay without him.
 His attacks could come from any direction.
 His words are threatening.
 Put a safety plan in play.